alshival/gpt-discord-bot/README.md

 Note that the basic bot doesn't remember conversations.
 Note further that `!chatGPTturbo` may take a few seconds to run.

-A data science student approached me on UpWork to do their homework.
+A data science student approached me on UpWork to help with their homework.
 I helped them with the graph theory problems then told them just chug the rest through GPT.
 They were probability and calculus problems that I knew GPT could handle.
 Advised them to form a study group and gave them a link to this bot.
 It works great for tutoring.
+Plus it would be cheaper for them to just ask GPT.

 If you want to learn Ai, then you can use Ai to help you learn Ai.
+As a mathematician, I was surprised by how capable these models are.
+I verified a few results and felt comfortable enough to recommend it to them.

 <img src="https://github.com/alshival/gpt-discord-bot/blob/main/.meta/Screenshot%202023-05-12%202.37.22%20AM.png?raw=true">